WvdL12/DotCentricOBR/README.md

 The data labeling has been standardised from the different datasets.
 To account for generality, the label system used describes the dots present in a given Braille character, rather than directly translating the character.

 The `Braille Document Data` directory contains the raw Braille document datasets, with label files for character bounding boxes and labels, split into training, validation and testing sets.
-The `Structured Character Data` directory contains the extracted image data for the Braille characters included in the above datasets, with labels, structured as numpy array files.
+The `Structured Character Data` directory is intended for the extracted image data for the Braille characters included in the above datasets, with labels, structured as numpy array files.
+However, Github data quotas and storage limits prevents adding these files directly.

 ## Model tuning